-In December 2017, ownership of the Flag City Plant assets located in Jackson County, Texas, was transferred to Centrahoma Processing, LLC ("Centrahoma"), a joint venture that we operate, and in which we have a 60% ownership interest; the remaining 40% ownership interest is held by MPLX, LP.
-In conjunction with Targa's contribution of the plant assets, MPLX, LP made a cash contribution to Centrahoma in order to maintain its 40% ownership interest.
-The former Flag City Plant assets will be relocated to, and installed in, Hughes County, Oklahoma, in 2018 as a new 150 MMcf/d cryogenic natural gas processing plant (the "Hickory Hills Plant").
-The Hickory Hills Plant will process natural gas production from the Arkoma Woodford Basin and is expected to begin operations in the second half of 2018.
-Targa will also contribute the 120 MMcf/d cryogenic Tupelo Plant in Coal County, Oklahoma to Centrahoma upon the in-service date of the Hickory Hills Plant.
+In May 2017, we acquired a 150 MMcf/d natural gas processing plant (the "Flag City Plant") located in Jackson County, Texas, from subsidiaries of Boardwalk Midstream LLC.
+In December 2017, ownership of the Flag City Plant assets was transferred to Centrahoma Processing, LLC, a joint venture that we operate ("Centrahoma" or the "Centrahoma Joint Venture"), and in which we have a 60% ownership interest; the remaining 40% ownership interest is held by MPLX LP ("MPLX").
+The former Flag City Plant assets have been relocated to, and installed in, Hughes County, Oklahoma, as a new 150 MMcf/d cryogenic natural gas processing plant (the "Hickory Hills Plant").
+The Hickory Hills Plant processes natural gas production from the Arkoma Woodford Basin and began operations in December 2018.
+In October 2018, Targa contributed the 120 MMcf/d cryogenic Tupelo Plant in Coal County, Oklahoma to Centrahoma.
+In conjunction with Targa's contribution of both the Hickory Hills and Tupelo plant assets, MPLX made cash contributions to Centrahoma in order to maintain its 40% ownership interest in the expanded operations.